-Before reading, checkout Google's self driving car promo.
+Before reading, check out Google's self-driving car promo.

-Fully autonomous driving has always been the goal of our project, because we think this could improve road safety and help lots of people who can't drive.
+Fully autonomous driving has always been the goal of our project because we think this could improve road safety and help lots of people who can't drive.

-The transition from the current human-driven model to a future AI-driven one will be complex, cumbersome and... slow.
-The real caveat for mixing autonomous cars with our own is not the former’s artificial intelligence, it’s us.
+The transition from the current human-driven model to a future AI-driven one will be complicated, cumbersome and... slow.
+The real caveat for mixing autonomous cars with our own is not the former's artificial intelligence, it's us.
 Humans.
-Whilst autonomous vehicles follow a strict set of heuristics for traffic rule processing (and landscape analysis, and many other variables), humans are prone to circumventing these rules.
+While autonomous vehicles follow a strict set of heuristics for traffic rule processing (and landscape analysis, and many other variables), humans are prone to circumventing these rules.
 Accidents do happen.

-With currently available technologies we can build an entire city, brick by brick, that only allows self driving cars.
+With currently available technologies, we can build an entire city, brick by brick, that only allows self-driving cars.
 This is possible, but not feasible.
 Hence, we have to progressively transform our cities to accommodate this new form of transportation.
 We can start with public transportation systems, or maybe just small neighbourhoods or suburban areas...

 There are numerous options and available plans.
 Whatever the path, it will be great to watch another new technology unfold and completely change our lives.